Academics

 A Tradition of Choral Excellence

 Choristers receive vocal training, music theory instruction, and rehearsal time.
-They sing complex sacred repertoire, ranging from Renaissance polyphony to contemporary Anglican works.
-There is an emphasis on intellectual and artistic development, as well as the experience of working closely with others in a unique musical setting.
+They sing complex sacred repertoire, ranging from Sixteenth-century polyphony to contemporary works.
+Students develop intellectually and artistically as well as vocally.
 The aim is not only musical excellence but also the cultivation of attentiveness, teamwork, and a sense of service.
-Students learn that their music supports the life and traditions of the College while also connecting to a broader choral tradition, evidenced in part by the international choir tours, which happen every two or three years.
+Students learn that their music supports the life and rhythms of the College while also connecting to a broader choral tradition, evidenced in part by the international tours, which happen every two or three years.

 Daniel Webb, Choirmaster